TomSaporito/games-alien-attack/README.md

-# Trust Bustin'
+# Mindless Consumer

-Blow up the major corporations before they enter the tiny community!
+Quickly!
+Purchase all the monopolistic products you can!